 What is a landlord association?

-This question does not have a straightforward answer.
-The services, costs and organisation of each ‘association’ can be very different.
-Some associations have thousands of members, swanky offices and the ear of government, others might have a membership of ten, meet up at a local church hall and debate whether to have digestives or rich tea for the next meeting.
+The services, costs and organisation of each ‘landlord association’ can be very different.
+Some landlord associations have thousands of members, swanky offices and the ear of government, others might have a membership of ten, meet up at a local church hall and debate whether to have digestives or rich tea for the next meeting.
+We explore what they are all about and which is the best landlord association to join.

-There are three main types of landlord association in the UK.
+There are three main types of landlord associations in the UK.
 These are:

 National Landlord Associations